kaz-utashiro/sdif-tools/docs/sdif/index.md

     `space`, `dot`, `symbol`, `shade`, `bar`, `dash` and others.
     See ["tabstyle" in Text::ANSI::Fold](https://metacpan.org/pod/Text%3A%3AANSI%3A%3AFold#tabstyle) for available styles.

-    Mutiple styles can be mixed up like `symbol,space`.
+    Multiple styles can be mixed up like `symbol,space`.
 In this case, tabhead and tabspace are taken from `symbol` and `space` style respectively.